 There are tricky cases, however, when matters of ethics become pronounced.
 This is true in the case of the artist Graham Ovenden, a convicted paedophile.
 Following his conviction, Judge Elizabeth Roscoe ordered works of art and photographs (depicting nude and semi-nude portraits of young girls) created by Ovenden and others to be destroyed.
 She told the court, “I have very little doubt that sexual gratification is, at the very least, part of Mr Ovenden’s reasons for making these images.”
 But is destroying Ovenden’s images justified if it avoids moral offence?
 What is lost in their destruction?

 This throws into question whether we can (or should) separate the character and immoral intentions of the artist from their art.
 Does ethics have any role to play in art?
-Clearly, it has some role, since an artist who harms a person, a non-human animal, or vandalises property for the sake of art can be deemed to be engaging in both unethical and illegal behaviour.
+Clearly, it has some role, since an artist who harms a person, a non-human animal, or vandalises property for the sake of art can be deemed to be engaging in both unethical and/or illegal behaviour.
+Animal rights campaigners believe this is true in the case of Hirst, whose art has entailed the death of nearly one million animals (and that’s a conservative estimate).
 However, as the art dealer and blogger Edward Winkleman argues:

 None of this makes the resulting objects, which cannot abide by the norms or values of their community, “unethical.”
 It makes them an object that we can approach with all of our subjective criteria, to judge for ourselves whether we consider them well-made or poorly made, good art or bad art.